 The Lonar crater is still young at 50,000 years!
-It is the best preserved impact crater formation in basalt rock, known to man on earth.
-It is estimated to be formed about 52,000 years ago when a blazing ball of meteor weighing over one million ton crashed into the earth at speed of 90,000 kms!
+It is the best-preserved impact crater formation in basalt rock, known to man on earth.
+It is estimated to be formed about 52,000 years ago when a blazing ball of meteor weighing over one million tons crashed into the earth at speed of 90,000 km!
 Gouging a deep depression of 150 metres deep resulting in a magnificent crest on the rim when molten rock subsided, a perennial stream transformed the crater into an emerald green tranquil lake.
-Incredible isn’t?
+Incredible isn’t it?

 Amazing features indeed!
-This prompted geologists, ecologists, archaeologists, and other like minded study group to publish or make presentation about the remarkable wonder of Lonar Lake.
-As a matter of fact, prominent global institutions like the Smithsonian Institution, the United States Geological Survey, Geological Society of India, the Physical Research Laboratory, Gujarat, India and the University of Sagar, Madhya Pradesh, India have conducted extensive studies of the Lonar Lake site.
+This prompted geologists, ecologists, archaeologists, and another like-minded study groups to publish or make presentations about the remarkable wonder of Lonar Lake.
+As a matter of fact, prominent global institutions like the Smithsonian Institution, the United States Geological Survey, The ecological society of India, the Physical Research Laboratory, Gujarat, India and the University of Sagar, Madhya Pradesh, India have conducted extensive studies of the Lonar Lake site.
 During one such study in 2007, biological nitrogen fixation was discovered in this lake.
 Interestingly, the recently discovered bacterial strain (Bacillus odysseyi) from the crater site resembles the one found on Mars.
 Marvelous!

-Physical features of Lonar Lake: The basin, almost round and oval in shape having a circumference at top of approx. 8 kms or 5 miles is surrounded by small hillocks.
-Among the many, one of the striking features is the sides of the basin rise abruptly at an angle of about 75o while at the base the circumference is about 4.8 kms or 3 miles.
+Physical features of Lonar Lake: The basin, is almost round and oval in shape having a circumference at top of approx. 8 km or 5 miles is surrounded by small hillocks.
+Among the many, one of the striking features is the sides of the basin rise abruptly at an angle of about 75o while at the base the circumference is about 4.8 km or 3 miles.
 Tree-savannah, housing teak (Tectona grandis), slopes Wrightia tincotoria, Butea monosperma and Helicteres isora flank the slopes.
-The crater wall is covered by shrub-savannah with Acacia nilotica and Ziziphusspp.
+The crater wall is covered by shrub savannah with Acacia nilotica and Ziziphusspp.
 Further beautification along the shore is highlighted by the presence of non-native spreading Prosopis juliflora.
 Agricultural produce like maize, millet, lady’s finger, banana and papaya are cultivated on the northeastern alluvial terrace along Lonar Lake.